NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 defined in [@!RFC1982].
 Otherwise, secondary nameservers might not notice updates to the catalog zone's contents.

+[FIXME: this ignores that the negative TTL is min(SOA TTL, SOA MINIMUM).
+I also don't think this argument for zero is very strong.]
 Should the zone be made available for querying, the SOA record's MINIMUM field's value is the negative cache time (as defined in [@!RFC2308]).
 Since recursive nameservers are not expected to be able to access (and subsequently